Tochukz/Terraform/sample-projects/lambda-conf/readme.md

 ## Nest.js application
 For the Nest.js application, the `serverless-express` npm module has been installed  i.e `@vendia/serverless-express`.
-The `lambda.ts` file can be found in the `src` folder.
+Also, the `lambda.ts` file can be found in the `src` folder.
 It wraps the express application and exposes it as a lambda handler function.

 __Build and package the application__
 ```